JoergSHaas/ExampleProject2/README.md

-# ExampleProject2A line I wrote on my local computer
+# ExampleProject2
  A second line I wrote on my local computer
+A third line I wrote on my local PC.